akbagge/MLO_project/reports/README.md

 >
 > Answer:

-The list of dependecies was auto-generated using pipreqs.
-To get a complete copy of our development environment, one would have to run the following commands
+We used (mini)conda, pipreqs, docker, and git to manage our dependencies.
+We created a conda environment to make sure that the dependencies of our project do not cross-contaminate with others.
+Requirements of both pip and conda were handled by package pipreqs.
+To get a complete copy of our development environment, one would have to build our docker file:

+docker build -f Docker.dockerfile . -t trainer:latest.

+This file contains requirements.txt and environment.yml (generated wrespectively with commands pipreqs and conda env export > environment.yml).
+Finally, version control was managed with Git.
+A new team member would be invited to join the github repository, clone it, and run the docker file.

 ### Question 5